carriercomm/TrafficTracker/README.md

 <pre> npm install execSync </pre>
 <pre> npm install asyncblock </pre>

 Almost there.
 Find and install tshark to your systems.
-Dependending on your system it's possible that you can find it from your distributions repos.
+Dependending on your system it's possible that you can find it from your distributions repos, more info and other versions from <a href="https://www.wireshark.org/download.html">here</a>.

-<strong> Please note: </strong> In Linux, or atleast in Debian, you have mess with the privileges to get the tshark working properly with Nodejs. <code> sudo setcap cap_net_raw=+ep /usr/bin/dumpcap </code>.
-That should do it.
+<pre><strong> Please note: </strong> In Linux, or atleast in Debian, you have mess with the privileges to get the tshark working properly with Nodejs. <code> sudo setcap cap_net_raw=+ep /usr/bin/dumpcap </code>.
+That should do it.</pre>